rechtlogisch/deployer/README.md

-# PHP Deployer and Composer for Bitbucket Pipelines
+# PHP with Deployer and Composer

 A custom image for Bitbucket Pipelines to install dependencies, run tests and deploy code to remote servers.